loisnyishimente/EcommerceBackend_Minagri/README.md

 Conclusion

 This README provides a comprehensive overview of the e-commerce order processing system's design and functionality.
-By adhering to object-oriented principles, the system is structured for maintainability and scalability, making it easy to extend with additional product types and functionalities.
+By following the object-oriented principles, the system is structured for maintainability and scalability, making it easy to extend with additional product types and functionalities.